What to Ask in a Website Kickoff Meeting

 This may also be a good time to address your clients’ expectations so knowing what they like personally and professionally will ensure you deliver a project that they truly feel comfortable with and that does what it needs to do.

-Successfully kicking off a web development project takes insights, communication, collaboration, and experience.
+Successfully kicking off a Web Development project takes insights, communication, collaboration, and experience.
 Now that you know what to ask in a website kickoff meeting, you can use these questions to guide your client to a definitive plan.
 Are you building your own site?
 These questions will help you solidify your goals.
 Still need some guidance?
-Contact our professionals at Agency Partner today to see how we can help you realize your dream website.
+Contact our professionals at Agency Partner Interactive today to see how we can help you realize your dream website.

 Not big on reading?
 That’s okay.
 Watch “What to Ask in a Website Kickoff Meeting”